 Mark Holt, Superintendent

 340 Main St.

-- A) Call the Sewer Department @ 645-4246.
+A) Call the Sewer Department @ 645-4246.
 A sewer connection permit is required prior to connection to the Town main.
 Not all areas of the Town are served by Town sewer.
 Therefore, the Sewer Department will need to know the location of your intended connection to determine whether or not Town sewer service will be available.
-The fee for a residential sewer connection permit is $50.00.
+The connection fee for residential customers is $100.00 and commercial establishments are $200.00